 "Zoo support" also means raising funds to cover the cost of maintaining and creating educational and innovative exhibits, designing signs and graphics at the Zoo, creating brochures and other promotional materials, and funding several of the Zoo's wildlife research and conservation projects.

 Zoo Pride volunteer Jim Redding (right) shows a snow leopard artifact to guests at a Zoological Society fund-raising event called Zootastic.

 The Society is fortunate to have a dedicated group of volunteers who are essential to our success in fulfilling the mission.
 Zoo Pride volunteers lead tours, assist with education programs, staff our information booths at the Zoo, help with special events, and provide clerical and staff support.

-In 2014-15, Zoo Pride volunteers donated 53,342 hours to the Society and the Zoo.
+Zoo Pride volunteers donate more than 54,000 hours to the Society and the Zoo annually.
 Zoo Pride celebrated its 35th anniversary in 2010.
 Meet some of our volunteers here.

 Zoological Society Education Programs